-Boulder County supports the local food system, access to affordable healthy food, and community farming to preserve regional agriculture and improve community health and increase community's health and resiliency.
+Boulder County supports the local food system, access to affordable healthy food, and community farming to preserve regional agriculture and increase communities' health and resiliency.

 Agricultural enterprises and activities are considered an important sector of the Boulder County economy.
 Through existing policies, the Agriculture element of the BCCP promotes a diverse and sustainable agricultural economy.
 It also supports the preservation and conservation of agricultural lands and activities that preclude sprawl and strip development, and that also ensure the continued utilization of agricultural resources.
 The element, however, does not specifically address the health benefits of preserving agricultural lands and utilization of the county's natural resources for the benefit of supporting local, healthy food access and farming within the community.
-The policies listed under the proposed goal emphasize fruit and vegetable production, the value of reducing food waste , and access to affordable healthy foods, especially to underserved populations such as low-income residents and rural and mountain communities.
-The policies also establish the importance of supporting distribution channels for locally-produced food products and addressing the needs of farmers and ranchers.
+The policies listed under the proposed goal emphasize fruit and vegetable production and consumption, the value of gleaning efforts, and access to affordable healthy foods, especially to underserved populations such as low-income residents and rural and mountain communities.
+The policies also establish the importance of supporting local healthy food distribution and viability of local agricultural production by seeking to address the needs of farmers, ranchers and other local food producers and supporting the adoption of resilient agricultural practices.